supermarsx/reader-launcher/readme.md

 If you'd like, I can also:

-- Add a short `verify-release.ps1` helper that takes a downloaded artifact and checks it against the release `checksums.txt` and optionally queries VirusTotal with an API key.
-- Include parsed VirusTotal scan summaries into the release body (currently the release workflow attaches a `vt_scan_summary.txt` file to the release).
+- Add additional release-time checks such as ensuring uploaded release assets match `checksums.txt` exactly (strict verification).

 ## Diagnostic / Tests